 In the 1950s, whilst Afro-Cuban jazz and Brazilian jazz (bossa nova) was finding its feet and was increasing in popularity, the notion of successfully fusing jazz music with melodies that are distinctive to other cultures anywhere outside of the Latin America was somewhat preposterous.
 Yet, just a few years later, Sitar virtuoso Ravi Shankar was somewhat of a revolutionary, in that he successfully managed to combine jazz music with more traditional Indian melodies in an album that was arguably no more than just an experiment.
 Shankar’s 1962 album Improvisations proved that there was definite overlap to be found between the stylings of free jazz and Hindustani classical music despite that the scales, melodies and harmonies follow a completely different structure.

-“Shankar cleverly reels in a Western audience that would be unfamiliar with Hindustani music by using jazz in the first half of the album, and once he eases them in, he guides them to the second half of the album, a series of three ragas."
+“Shankar cleverly reels in a Western audience that would be unfamiliar with Hindustani music by using jazz in the first half of the album, and once he eases them in, he guides them through the second half of the album, a series of three ragas."

 Whilst Shankar is famed for his integration with Western music, it is also worth pointing out that this album is not simply a merging of musical traditions.
-Rather, Shankar cleverly reels in a Western audience that would be unfamiliar with Hindustani music by using jazz in the first half of the album, and once he eases them in, he guides them to the second half of the album, a series of three ragas; a sound that many Westerners would rarely chose to seek out themselves in its purest form.
+Rather, Shankar cleverly reels in a Western audience that would be unfamiliar with Hindustani music by using jazz in the first half of the album, and once he eases them in, he guides them through the second half of the album, a series of three ragas; a sound that many Westerners would rarely chose to seek out themselves in its purest form.
 A raga is a central component of Indian music, that emphasises the importance of creating an emotion in its listeners, yet the concept has no direct translation or parallel that would be familiar within Western music.
 Shankar’s ability to seamlessly introduce his Western audience to this age-old tradition is impressive and should be commended, as although it might not be what they are used to, it becomes more palatable to listen to and understand once they have consumed the first half of the album.

 Shankar is clearly a pioneer in his field and deserves all the plaudits he can get.
-Whilst, this album is a good starting place to get to grips with Shankar’s work, it is worth noting that the Sitar extraordinaire was also influential in other genres of Western music away from Jazz.
-Shankar taught Beatles star George Harrison how to play the Sitar and this helped popularise the use of Indian instruments in pop music just a few years after the release of Improvisations.
+Whilst, this album is a good starting place to get to grips with Shankar’s work, it is worth noting that the sitar extraordinaire was also influential in other genres of Western music away from jazz.
+Shankar taught Beatles star George Harrison how to play the sitar and this helped popularise the use of Indian instruments in pop music just a few years after the release of Improvisations.
 Thanks to Shankar, Indian influences can be heard on the iconic albums Revolver and Sgt.
-Pepper's Lonely Hearts Club Band and have continued to inspire Western musicians to introduce Indian melodies into their music for many decades since.
-Improvisation has a somewhat spellbinding, almost ceremonial quality to it and whether you chose to listen this album to hear how a raga can colour your mind in its own unique way or simply because you are curious to hear how seemingly conflicting musical styles can blend so well, checking this album out will be worth your while.
+Pepper's Lonely Hearts Club Band and they have continued to inspire Western musicians to introduce Indian melodies into their music for many decades since.
+Improvisations has a somewhat spellbinding, almost ceremonial quality to it and whether you chose to listen this album to hear how a raga can colour your mind in its own unique way or simply because you are curious to hear how seemingly conflicting musical styles can blend so well, checking this album out will be worth your while.